top of page

 Instructions

-1. Prepare the dough: In an electric mixer, combine warm water, sugar, and yeast.
-Stir and let it rest for 5 minutes to activate the yeast tip: sugar nourishes yeast, so I include it in this step.
-Add raisins, cinnamon, flour, and salt.
+1. Prepare the dough: In an electric mixer, mix warm water, sugar, and yeast.
+Stir and allow it to sit for 5 minutes to activate the yeast tip: sugar feeds the yeast, which is why I add it at this stage.
+Incorporate raisins, cinnamon, flour, and salt.
 Use the bread mixing attachment to blend until the dough forms.
-If the dough is too wet or dry, adjust by adding water or flour 1 tablespoon at a time until the desired consistency is achieved.
+If the dough is too wet or dry, adjust by adding water or flour one tablespoon at a time until you reach the desired consistency.

-2. Allow it to rise: Place the dough on a lightly floured surface, then transfer it to a lightly greased bowl.
-Cover with a damp dish towel and let it sit in a warm place for over 3 hours.
+2. Allow it to rise: Place the dough on a lightly floured surface and then transfer it to a lightly greased bowl.
+Cover with a damp dish towel and let it rest in a warm spot for over 3 hours.
 The dough should double in size.
-Tip: I prefer placing my dough in the oven with the light on (oven off).
-This helps maintain a consistent environment for the dough while the light provides slight warmth to aid rising.
+Tip: I like to put my dough in the oven with the light on (oven off).
+This keeps a consistent environment for the dough, and the light provides slight warmth to help it rise.

 3. Preheat the oven to 450°F.

-4. Move the dough: Set the dough on a lightly floured surface and shape it into a ball again (keep your hands lightly floured to prevent sticking).
-Place the dough on parchment paper, lightly dust the paper to avoid sticking, and lift the paper's edges to transfer the dough into a Dutch oven.
+4. Move the dough: Place the dough on a lightly floured surface and reshape it into a ball (keep your hands lightly floured to prevent sticking).
+Put the dough on parchment paper, lightly dust the paper to prevent sticking, and lift the paper's edges to transfer the dough into a Dutch oven.

-5. Bake: Cover with a lid and bake for 30 minutes, then uncover and bake for an additional 5-10 minutes until golden brown.
+5. Bake: Cover with a lid and bake for 30 minutes, then remove the lid and bake for an additional 5-10 minutes until golden brown.

-6. Cool down: Remove the bread and let it cool for 20 minutes before slicing.
+6. Cool down: Take the bread out and let it cool for 20 minutes before slicing.

 Notes

-Freezing instructions: Allow the bread to cool, place it in a freezer-safe bag (removing all air), and freeze for 1-2 months.
-Thaw at room temperature and warm it in the oven at 350°F.
+Freezing instructions: Let the bread cool, then place it in a freezer-safe bag, ensuring all air is removed, and freeze for 1-2 months.
+Defrost at room temperature and heat in the oven at 350°F.

-Advice for preheating a dutch oven: Although this recipe doesn't require preheating your dutch oven, if you decide to do so, I suggest using a double layer of parchment paper to prevent the bottom of the bread from browning too much.
+Advice for preheating a dutch oven: While this recipe doesn't necessitate preheating your dutch oven, if you choose to do so, I recommend using a double layer of parchment paper to prevent excessive browning on the bottom of the bread.

-Simple cinnamon honey butter recipe: Create a tasty, slightly sweet honey butter for your homemade bread.
-Combine 1 tsp honey, a pinch of cinnamon, and 3 tbsp room temperature butter in a small bowl, then spread on your bread.
+Simple cinnamon honey butter recipe: Make a delicious, slightly sweet honey butter for your homemade bread.
+Mix 1 tsp honey, a pinch of cinnamon, and 3 tbsp room temperature butter in a small bowl, then spread it on your bread.
 It’s incredibly good.

 This recipe is inspired from A Simple Palate